Py-hacker/A-Python-RPG/README.txt

 »»README.txt

-A PYTHON RPG
+THE DIAMOND ROCKS

-Made by Py_hacker.
-Only Py_hacker can do what he wants with that.
+Made by me (Py_hacker).
+Only I can do what I want with that.
 In other words: copyright Py_hacker

 To play this RPG, you WILL need Pygame, Python (Obviously) and everything Pygame needs to run.
 If not sure of what to download, download what you need depending of what you are using (Linux, Windows, etc.) here: www.manning.com/sande